 Upper Sandusky is a somewhat small city located in the state of Ohio.
 With a population of 6,527 people and three constituent neighborhoods, Upper Sandusky is the 223rd largest community in Ohio.
-Much of the housing stock in Upper Sandusky was built prior to World War II, making it one of the older and more historic cities in the country.
+Upper Sandusky has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Upper Sandusky is a blue-collar town, with 36.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Upper Sandusky is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Upper Sandusky who work in management occupations (9.43%), office and administrative support (9.37%), and food service (8.74%).
+When you are in Upper Sandusky, you'll notice that it is more blue-collar than most other communities in America.
+38.66% of Upper Sandusky’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Upper Sandusky is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Upper Sandusky who work in office and administrative support (10.25%), sales jobs (7.35%), and food service (7.25%).

-The per capita income in Upper Sandusky in 2010 was $21,012, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,048 for a family of four.
+The per capita income in Upper Sandusky in 2010 was $20,939, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $83,756 for a family of four.

 The people who call Upper Sandusky home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Upper Sandusky residents report their race to be White, followed by Asian.
-Important ancestries of people in Upper Sandusky include Irish, English, Italian, and Dutch.
+The greatest number of Upper Sandusky residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Upper Sandusky include Irish, English, Italian, and French .

 The most common language spoken in Upper Sandusky is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.